iwalm/Agent-MQ-Server_Design/README.Eng.md

-Here is the detailed English translation of the running and usage instructions for the distributed device management system:
+Here is the detailed English translation of the running and usage instructions for the distributed device management system:《author:ouyuanyuan》
-《by:oyy》
  I. Environment Preparation

  1. Hardware/Software Requirements